moltenform/vipercard/README.md

 Goals:

-    Second week of march: Working prototype
+* Second week of march: working prototype

-    First week of april: Begin alpha testing
+* First week of april: begin alpha testing

-    First week of may: all mvp features complete
+* First week of may: all mvp features complete